-Lead Agency: Emergency Management Supporting Agencies: Floodplain Administrator, Township Administra ation, NJDEP, Sussex County Hazard(s) of Concern: ☑Dam Failure ☑Disease Outbreak ☑Drought ☑Earthquake ☑Flood ☑Geological Hazards ☑Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: There is an insufficient amount of data surrounding dam inundation and the resulting flooding within the Township.
+Lead Agency: Emergency Management Supporting Agencies: Floodplain Administrator, Townshi p Administrat tion, NJDEP, Sussex County Hazard(s) of Concern: ☑ Dam Failure ☑ Disease Outbreak ☑ Drought ☑ Earthquake ☑ Flood ☑ Geological Hazards ☑ Hazardous Materials □ Hurricane □ Infestation □ Nor'easter □ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: There is an insufficient amount of data surrounding dam inundation and the resulting floodin within the Township.
 These structures have the potential to impact those living near and downstream of dams in the jurisdiction and cause damages to property, infrastructure, the environment, and lives.
 Description of the Solution: The Township will work with NJDEP and the County to conduct dam inundation modeling in high-risk areas, prioritizing those dams and their downstream areas that are classified as a high or significant hazard.
 Dam inundation models will then be digitized for ease of use.
-Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, HHPD, Annual Budget Implementation Timeline: Short Goals Met: 1, 2 Benefits: Identification of dams that are at higher risk of failure and an understanding of their inundation zones provides the opportunity to work with the downstream community to prepare for any potential flooding events and address any ways to mitigate the overall risk of failure.
+Estimated Cost: Medium Potential Funding Sources: Annual Budget, County, Budget, N IJDEP Implementation Timeline: Short Goals Met: 1, 2 Benefits: Identification of dams that are at higher risk of failure and an understanding of their inundation zones provides the opportunity to work with the downstream community to prepare for any potential flooding events and address any ways to mitigate the overall risk of failure.
 Impact on Socially Vulnerable Populations: The most vulnerable populations may live directly downstream of the dam.
 Identifying which areas are most likely to experience significant impacts will allow for planning and staging of resources to protect lives and property.
 Impact on Future Development: New structures are less likely to be built in areas where the risk of inundation is high.
 This can guide capital improvement projects within the municipality and only allow development in areas where it is safe to build, and guide future building codes, zoning, land use and permitting.
-Impact on Critical Facilities/Lifelines: Allows for the identification of infrastructure th impacts so that sufficient planning and preparlikelihood of interruption.
-Impact on Capabilities: Identification of inundation areas provides a fr that lie within the areas of highest risk. amework to plan for the needs of communities Climate Change Considerations: Increase in extreme rainfall events may alter t inundation zones as water moves downstrean Mitigation Category ⊠Local Plans and Regulations (LPR) □Structure and Infrastructure Project (SIP) □ Natural Systems Protection (NSP) □ Education and Awareness Programs (EAP) CRS Category ⊠Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Remove dams Dams cannot be removed Build levee around dams There may not be available space to construct a levee around all dams.
+Impact on Critical Facilities/Lifelines: Allows for the identification of infrastructure that currently exists which may be vulnerable to impacts so that sufficient planning and preparation to increase resiliency and decrease likelihood of interruption.
+Impact on Capabilities: Identification of inundation areas p that lie within the areas of highest mework to plan for the needs of communities Climate Change Considerations: Increase in extreme rainfall events inundation zones as water moves e floodplain, which impacts the dam Mitigation Category ⊠Local Plans and Regulations (Lf □Structure and Infrastructure Pro , □ Natural Systems Protection (NSP) □ Education and Awareness Programs (EAP) CRS Category ☑ Preventative Measures (PR)☐ Property Protection (PP)☐ Public Information (PI) □ Natural Resource Protection (NR) □ Structural Flood Control Projects (SP) ⊠ Emergency Services (ES) Priority ⊠High □I Medium □Low Alternatives: Action Evaluation No Action Problem persists Remove dams Dams cannot be removed Build levee around dam is There may not be available space to construct a levee around all dams.